emfeltham/Margins.jl/MARGINS_PLAN.md

 - Output one row per (profile × term × group) into `MarginsResult.table`.
 - Profiles are recorded as `at_var1`, `at_var2`, ... columns in the result.

+### Profiles UX (APM/MEM/MER/APR)

+- Grid averaging: optionally provide a flag (e.g., `average_profiles=true`) to report a single summary averaged across the generated profiles (equal weights), in addition to per-profile rows.
+- Labeling/ordering: normalize `at_*` column order (consistent with the order in `at`), and provide readable labels for categorical values.

 ## 7. Grouping (over/by) and Rows

 - `over`: compute effects within each group combination (subset rows for rowwise/AME; apply profiles for MER), return group columns in output.